Louise Jones, Head Teacher, Royd Nursery and Infant School

 - Roll-out workshop materials to up-skill the staff and build confidence in becoming more active

-- Active assembly and active lessons to introduce the benefits of activity to the children and set expectations
+- Active assembly to introduce the benefits of activity to the children and set expectations

 - Materials for an activity forum where the children can input into the programme;